Stop the press! Almost all tickets sold out.

 Take your mobile phone with you and keep it on you at all times, so you can be contacted if necessary.

 There will be a support vehicle following the route which you can call in case of emergency.
-If you happen to become stranded between cities with a broken frame – call the race central.
+If you happen to become stranded between cities with a broken frame – call the event central.
 Not that you will be offered a new bike, but you will be picked up and taken to the next checkpoint or train station.

-Officials in the support vehicle or at the checkpoints are instructed to decide whether you are in a fit enough condition to continue or if there is enough time to realistically finish the race in time.
+Officials in the support vehicle or at the checkpoints are instructed to decide whether you are in a fit enough condition to continue or if there is enough time to realistically finish in time.
 Sometimes participants are in no condition to make this decision for themselves.
 Perhaps you have failed to keep up with the time schedule, maybe it is just obvious that you are physically unable to continue safely on the journey.
 Please respect the officials, they are there to help you.

 You can leave your luggage at the start/finish, keeping in mind you pin a note with your number on it.
 We can't send you your bag when you cannot make it to the finish, but we can keep it safe for you, if we know whom it belongs to.